jeffdonthemic/nforce-tooling/README.md

 ## Running Tests

-The mocha tests currently run directly against a Saleforce org.
-I would like to switch them to use [nock](https://github.com/pgte/nock) in the near future.
-To run the tests, first you'll need to rename test/config-example.js to test/config.js and enter your connection parameters.
-Then run the tests.
+The mocha tests have been updated to use [nock](https://github.com/pgte/nock) and the record.js utility as described over in the [Orchestrate Blog](http://orchestrate.io/blog/2014/06/13/how-to-test-code-that-uses-http-apis-using-node-js-mocha-and-nock/)

+**NOTE**: If you wish to rebuild these you have to run each test file individually and record you then need to modify the mocks so they don't contain anything sensetive (your username and password will be in the login call...)

 ```bash
 $ npm test